-Recent survey from Statista reveals that LINE has risen to 80 million users in Japan for the first quarter this year, surpassing social media giants such as Facebook and Twitter.
+Recent survey from Statista reveals that LINE has risen to 84 million users in Japan for the fourth quarter of 2020, surpassing social media giants such as Facebook and Twitter.
 This is not surprising as 90% of its revenue comes from Japan.
 Furthermore, this leaves little doubt that the platform will continue to be one of the biggest channels in the Japanese online market, especially with its constantly evolving and expanding services.

 One of the reasons for this growth is LINE’s many services offered, such as stickers, games, and tools for businesses.
 Currently, it offers over 35 apps available for download, which will be further explained later on in this article.

 LINE Key Features